 Before we wrap up our review, we want to show you how to install the Kube Water Filter.
 The video below demonstrates how it’s done:

-After analyzing the current Kinetico Kube Water Filtration System reviews and inspecting this system ourselves, we recommend it to people who value convenience in a water filtration system.
+After analyzing the current Kinetico Kube Water Filtration System info and inspecting this system ourselves, we recommend it to people who value convenience in a water filtration system.
 The Kube is easy to install and maintain.
 Plus, it has the convenience of a bypass valve, which is not always available in under-sink systems.

 Outside of convenience, the WQA certifications are excellent to see.
 We believe the Kube system is good, just don’t expect it to perform at the level that a quality reverse osmosis system does.
 With the right expectations, the Kube is a worthwhile system for most people with chlorine-treated municipal water.